The Australian Government seeks a gas market that:

 The Heads of Agreement was negotiated in good-faith between the Minister for Resources and east coast LNG exporters.
 It is in place until 1 January 2026.

 The objective of the agreement is to prevent a gas supply shortfall through access to secure and competitively priced gas for the east coast domestic market.
+Under the agreement, the East Coast LNG exporters commit to supply sufficient, competitively priced gas to Australian users.

 If you are having trouble accessing this document, please contact us.